psagredo99/SFgenericKnowledge/README.md

 In case we miss a license which is currently avalaible on prod env we just need to refresh licenses from Prod enviroment:
 ![image](https://github.com/user-attachments/assets/6ed1ccfe-8a54-42c4-b5a1-7d27354f961d)

-# Missing a license from Prod env
+# Matching files to storage usage

 Check where Storage/File usage is being filled